The Fit command allows you to fit x-y data with a function and includes linear and non-linear regression (i.e., curve fitting).

 Mathematically, the arbitrary fit is referred to as generalized least squares, or non-linear least squares, and allows you to specify a non-linear function.
 Unlike a linear function where there is a unique solution, non-linear functions may have multiple solutions.
 An iterative process is used to find the fit and might find one of the solutions, or not converge at all (See Levenberg–Marquardt algorithm on Wikipedia for more details).

-You can include global variables and use any of the built in functions (See the Function Reference).
-Enter the function in the Function form entry box, and the unknown coefficients will be listed below:
+You can include global variables and use any of the built-in functions (See the Function Reference).
+Enter the function in the Function form entry box, and the unknown coefficients will be listed below.
+In this example, the unknown coefficients are a, b, and x0.

 DataGraph allows you to specify an initial guess for each parameter.
 The default guess is the number ‘one’, but you can vary this guess by typing in a new value or by using the pop-up slider.